 This route crosses over Teanaway Ridge from east to west up Blue Creek, then back again via Bear Creek and Iron Creek.
 Includes highway, gravel road, paved road, and single track.

-Maps: View our topo map (8.5’x11” portrait/landscape or 8.5”x14” portrait/landscape).
+Maps: View our topo map below.
+(8.5’x11” portrait/landscape or 8.5”x14” portrait/landscape).
 Note: use ‘Print Preview’ before printing to properly scale this map to a full sheet of paper.

 Activity: Mountain Biking

 Nearest Town: Blewett Pass